Cookizz/InputDialog/README.md

 + Apply input validation

-Sometimes you are unwilling to dismiss your dialog after clicking its buttons, instead, you may need an input validation to intercept the default action of dismissing.
+Sometimes you are unwilling to dismiss your dialog after clicking its buttons.
+Instead, you may need an input validation to intercept the inherent `dismiss` behavior.

 Just call build method `interceptButtonAction(ButtonActionIntercepter intercepter)` to catch illegal input and do whatever you want.
 ```java